A Solutions-Based Method to Resolving Family Law Disputes

 If the case is not resolved, the collaborative law process terminates and both divorce or family law attorneys are disqualified from any further involvement in the case.
 The parties must start from scratch.

-What are the Benefits of the Collaborative Law Process?
+The Benefits of the Collaborative Family Law Process

 Collaborative family lawyers work toward settling your case rather than preparing for and conducting a trial, resulting in financial and emotional savings to the parties and their families.
 By treating each other with respect, working together towards settlement, and reducing stress created by litigation, the parties may create an environment where they can cooperate together in the future especially when the parties are parents of minor children.